arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

-In the next chapter, we will refer to the ["Intel® 64 and IA-32 Architectures Software Developer’s Manual"](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) to know more about the available opcodes, registers and instruction format to see how to write programs in assembly or machine code.
+In the next chapter, we will refer to the ["Intel® 64 and IA-32 Architectures Software Developer’s Manual"](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) to know more about the available registers, instruction format and opcodes to see how to write programs in assembly or machine code.